 The Egyptian records themselves have no mention of anything recorded in Exodus, the wilderness of the southern Sinai peninsula shows no traces of a mass-migration such as Exodus describes, and virtually all the place-names mentioned, including Goshen (the area within Egypt where the Israelites supposedly lived), the store-cities of Pithom and Rameses, the site of the crossing of the Red Sea, and even Mt Sinai itself, have resisted identification.

 The archaeology of Palestine has equally failed to substantiate the Bible's account of the invasion of Canaan by the Israelites arriving from Egypt some forty years later - of the 31 cities supposedly conquered by Joshua, only one (Bethel) shows a destruction level that equates to the Biblical narrative, and there is general agreement that the origins of Israel lie within Canaan itself.
 Even those scholars who hold the Exodus to represent historical truth concede that the most the evidence can suggest is plausibility.

 Ain't no mention of jews or 10 plagues in this http://www.touregypt.net/ehistory.htm extensive history of Egypt.

-Point two of my proof is that all of the events of Exodus are described ONLY in the Bible.
-There is no corroborating evidence anywhere.
+Point one of my proof is that all of the events of Exodus are described ONLY in the Bible.

 1 James Weinstein, "Exodus and the Archaeological Reality", in Exodus: The Egyptian Evidence, ed.
 Ernest S. Frerichs and Leonard H. Lesko (Eisenbrauns, 1997), p.87